Pre-Congress Courses

 • Person Centered Care with the goal to achieve Self-management – Anna Forsberg, Sweden

-• Family Centered Care in the pediatric team – Christina Belza, Canada
+• Family centered care in the pediatric team – Christina Belza, Canada

 The program is preliminary and subject to change.

-Last updated: 8 May 2025
+Last updated: 23 June 2025